 Since its first meeting in January 1958 the Brentford & Chiswick Local History Society has provided a forum for people interested in the history of the area.
-Over the last 50 years its annual programme of talks and outings has been supported by occasional exhibitions, events, research projects, publications and the respected Brentford & Chiswick Local History Journal.
-The account of our work which follows was compiled in May 2008 for distributions at our 50th anniversary dinner at the new Musical Museum in Brentford.
+Over the last 50 odd years its annual programme of talks and outings has been supported by occasional exhibitions, events, research projects, publications and the respected Brentford & Chiswick Local History Journal.
+The account of our work which follows was compiled in May 2008 for distribution at our 50th anniversary dinner at the new Musical Museum in Brentford.

 The Society has seen itself as a trustee of local history, fostering interest and maintaining its profile.
 We have shared information and expertise with Hounslow’s local studies library and museum and worked together on acquisitions and projects.
 We have assisted researchers of every kind, including the press, and provided a medium through which they can share the results of their work.
 During this time the Society has intervened when resources for local history have been threatened.
 We initiated the Friends of Gunnersbury Park & Museum in 1981 and were founder partners in creating the Chiswick House Friends in 1984.
 We campaigned to prevent the closure and sale of Hogarth’s House in 1984 and ensured that the Thomas Layton Collection remained in the borough.